purviljain9/Portfolio_Website/README.md

 3. Make your changes and test them thoroughly.
 4. Create a pull request, providing a clear description of your changes.

-## License

-This project is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute this code as long as you provide proper attribution.

 ---

 Thank you for visiting my portfolio website repository!
-If you have any questions or feedback, feel free to [contact me](mailto:your.email@example.com).
+If you have any questions or feedback, feel free to [contact me](mailto: purviljain008@gmail.com).